drdavis65/CLI_Truth_Table_Generator/README.md

 - A C compiler (like `gcc`).

-Note: If you want to use a different compiler, you will have to change the makefile
+Note: If you want to use a different compiler, you will have to change the makefile.

 ### Compiling